Yosemite Hikes masthead (Washburn Point)

 Best Time to Visit: Crowds are low from November to May.
 You'll need cross-country skis to get here then, though, because Glacier Point Road is closed during these months.
 Otherwise, anytime the road is open is a fabulous time to be at Glacier Point.
 Sunsets, in particular, rock.
 Springtime gets a slight edge over the rest of the year because of the views looking down on Vernal and Nevada Falls at full runoff.

 Crowd Factor: High when Glacier Point Road is open.
 It's a short, easy hike with gasp-inducing views as a reward, so it draws a crowd.
 If you want similar, but slightly more secluded views, try hiking to Sentinel Dome or Taft Point instead.
-Dewey Point, farther west, is even less crowded - in fact, it might be the only trail in Yosemite that's arguably less crowded in the summer than the winter (it's a major destination for snowshoers and cross-country skiers in the winter).
+Dewey Point, farther west, is even less crowded - in fact, it might be the only trail in Yosemite that's arguably less crowded in the summer than in the winter, when it's a major destination for snowshoers and cross-country skiers.
 Washburn Point, which you'll pass three quarters of a mile before reaching Glacier Point, is also typically less crowded and a must stop.

 Difficulty: One of Yosemite's easiest hikes.
 Much of it is wheelchair accessible (see the trail map for the wheelchair route to the point).